Sonali Gulati

 Sonali Gulati is an Indian American independent filmmaker, feminist, grass-roots activist, and educator.

 Gulati grew up in New Delhi, India.
 Her mother, a teacher and textile designer, raised her independently, She has made several films that have screened at over five hundred film festivals worldwide.
 Her films have screened at venues such as the Hirshhorn Museum, the Museum of Fine Arts in Boston, the National Museum of Women in the Arts, and at film festivals such as the Margaret Mead Film Festival, the Black Maria Film Festival, Slamdance Film Festival, and BlackStar Film Festival.

-She has an MFA in Film & Media Arts from Temple University, and a BA in Critical Social Thought from Mount Holyoke College.
+Gulati he has an MFA in Film & Media Arts from Temple University and a BA in Critical Social Thought from Mount Holyoke College.
 She is currently a professor at Virginia Commonwealth University's Department of Photography & Film.

 Film

 Sonali Gulati has made several short films and a feature-length documentary film.

 Gulati's award-winning 2005 documentary film, Nalini by Day, Nancy by Night explores business process outsourcing in India.
 The film was broadcast on public television in the U.S., Canada, Europe, Australia, New Zealand, The Middle East, South Asia and North Africa.

 Her film I AM has won 14 awards and continues to exhibit extensively.

 Gulati's award-winning documentary film I Am was broadcast on public television and cable TV in the U.S. and Portugal.
 Her documentary film Nalini by Day, Nancy by Night, was broadcast on television in the U.S., Canada, Europe, Australia, New Zealand, South Asia, and North Africa.